 The Army ROTC program is flexible, and allows students to participate in the first two years of the program without obligation.
 Alternate entry programs for students with prior military service, transfer students, and students serving in the Army Reserve or National Guard are available.
 The advanced course (junior and senior years), focuses on preparing cadets for officership, and requires a commitment to the ROTC program.
 Students who wish to take military science courses, but who do not wish to participate in Army ROTC, may do so with the approval of the department chairman.

 Military Science classes are taught on the Missouri S&T campus and are supplemented by one weekend field training exercise at Fort Leonard Wood, MO. each semester for contracted ROTC cadets.
 The ROTC program concentrates on the whole person and includes physical training, leadership development, marksmanship, individual tactical skills, and essential knowledge of today’s Army and its role in our society.

-The minor in military science gives formal academic recognition for the leadership and management training received by those completing the entire Army ROTC program.
+The minor in military science gives formal academic recognition for the leadership and management training received by those completing the minor requirements.